loda-lang/loda-cpp/README.md

 To do a simple test, you can run `./loda eval A000045` to calculate the first terms of the Fibonacci sequence.
 You can also add the binary to your system path to be able to call it from any directory.

-To mine programs for OEIS sequences, you should create a fork of the [loda-programs](https://github.com/loda-lang/loda-programs) repository, clone it and let the `loda` tool know where you installed it:
+To mine programs for OEIS sequences, please use the installation wizard by calling `loda setup`.

-1. Create a fork of [loda-programs](https://github.com/loda-lang/loda-programs) repository
-2. Clone your fork: `git clone git@github.com:<YOUR-FORK>/loda-programs.git`
-3. Add this environment variable to your shell configuration: `export LODA_PROGRAMS_HOME=<loda-programs-path>`

 ## Usage